pmillspaugh/100-days-of-code/log.md

 **Today's Progress**: Completed coding challenges on recursion, closure, and higher-order & callback functions in CS Bin.
 Learned about variable/function hoisting in JS.
 Learned about the JavaScript interpreter.

 **Thoughts**: Productive day learning and reviewing JS fundamentals

 **Link(s) to work**

+1. N/A

+### Day 45: Wednesday, February 17, 2021

+**Today's Progress**: Learned about passing by reference versus value.
+Learned about the memory heap and call stack in the JavaScript engine.
+Learned about prototypal inheritance in JS.

+**Thoughts**: I am starting to see how JavaScript works under the hood, a lot more to learn.

+**Link(s) to work**